 Another key element of live streaming is an Online Video Platform (OVP).
 YouTube is one example of an OVP, but it’s a consumer-grade platform.
 Live streaming with YouTube is possible, businesses will generally need to choose a professional Youtube Live alternative to meet their needs.
 Facebook live streaming is similarly deficient, particularly for businesses and larger-scale operations.

-A better alternative are professional, dedicated video streaming platforms such as DaCast.
+A better alternative is professional, dedicated video streaming platforms such as Dacast.
 Platforms like this make it simple to enact security measures, restrict access to live streams, monetize your content, or simply embed streams with only your branding in the video.
-And those are only a few of the features you can access with a professional streaming solution like DaCast.
+And those are only a few of the features you can access with a professional streaming solution like Dacast.